Sonir/Blog/Published 2026-06-13

 The drift comes from roughly four places: volume, distance, the room (including the noise floor at that hour), and the mic.
 Volume is the nastiest of them.
 People hear a slightly louder signal as the “better” one, so a fraction of a dB quietly turns into “the gear got better.”
 A large share of the cable and DAC “night and day” reports are born right here.

-Record a source under locked conditions, store it in the library with those conditions, then level-match before measuring or running ABX
+Recording and comparing under the same conditions Record a source under locked conditions, store it in the library with those conditions, then compare through the recording score and a measurement overlay

 Recording the same way: four things to lock